 The academy’s motto is ‘Learning Changes Lives’.
 This motto underpins everything that we do.
 The academy is characterised by the highest expectations of conduct and achievement for all.
 It is a happy and caring community, but one in which academic achievement remains an unrelenting focus.

-To honour the high expectations that we have of all students, the academy adopts a mantra of ‘every day, every child, no excuses’.
-This applies to academic and pastoral matters alike.
+To honour the high expectations that we have of all students and our unrelenting support, the academy adopts a mantra of ‘every day, every child, no excuses’.

 Preparing for transition